-The Community Action Program Corporation of Washington-Morgan Counties Ohio did not qualify as a low-risk auditee for the year ended March 31, 2017.
-(This is the Organization's second year to present financial statements in accordance with U. S. generally accepted accounting principles.)
+The Community Action Program Corporation of Washington-Morgan Counties Ohio qualified as a low-risk auditee for the year ended March 31, 2018.

 SECTION II - FINANCIAL STATEMENT FINDINGS

 We noted no findings related to the financial statements which are required to be reported in accordance with GAGAS.